puppetlabs/puppetlabs-websphere_application_server/README.md

 **JDBC Datasource:**

-An example of creating a datasource, utilizing the JDBC provider we created, at node scope:
+This example creates a datasource, using the JDBC provider we created, at node scope:

 ```puppet
 websphere_jdbc_datasource { 'Puppet Test':